Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Birkhoff Extension

-where the goal is to minimize a function $f:\mathcal{P}_n\to \mathbb R$ on permutations.
-A natural relaxation for this optimization problem \eqref{eq:opt-CO} is to optimize the Birkhoff extension of $f$ over the set of doubly stochastic matrices; namely, the constrained optimization problem of the form

-Here we propose an iterative first-order optimization algorithm that is concerned with optimizing an objective function over the Birkhoff polytope $\mathcal{D}_n$.
+Consider the optimization problem $ \min_{P\in \mathcal{P}_n} f(P)$ where the goal is to minimize a function $f:\mathcal{P}_n\to \mathbb R$ on permutations.
+A natural relaxation for this optimization problem is to optimize the Birkhoff extension of $f$ over the set of doubly stochastic matrices; namely, the constrained optimization problem of the form $ \min_{A\in \mathcal{D}_n} F(A). $ Here we propose an iterative first-order optimization algorithm that is concerned with optimizing an objective function over the Birkhoff polytope $\mathcal{D}_n$.

-One difficulty in using gradient-based approaches to optimize constrained optimization problems, such as \eqref{eq:opt-WF}, is the risk of stepping outside of the feasible region.
-We address this difficulty using a method similar to the famous Frank-Wolfe approach \cite{frank1956algorithm}.
-In contrast to \emph{projected gradient descent} approaches, the idea is to \emph{not} follow the negative of the gradient but to follow an alternative direction of descent, which is best aligned with the negative of the gradient, ensures enough primal progress, and for which we can easily ensure feasibility by means of computing convex combinations.
-This is done via optimizing the negative of the gradient over the extreme vertices $\mathcal{P}_n\subset \mathcal{D}_n$ and then taking the obtained permutation to form an alternative direction of descent.
-The overall process is outlined in Alg.\ \ref{alg:FW}, where the step size $\lambda_t$ is a hyperparameter, potentially computed from some external algorithm.
-Note that $\mathrm{argmin}_{P \in \mathcal P_n} \langle \nabla F_S(A_t), P\rangle$ can be computed by finding a maximum weight matching in the bipartite graph $G$ that has vertices $[n] \sqcup [n]$ and an edge from vertex $i$ to vertex $j$ of weight $\nabla F_S(A_t)(i,j)$; the weight of a matching $P$ in $G$ is $\langle \nabla F_S(A_t), P\rangle$.
+\textbf{Frank-Wolfe. } One difficulty in gradient-based approaches to optimize constrained optimization problems is the risk of stepping outside of the feasible region.
+We address this difficulty by adapting the famous Frank-Wolfe approach \cite{frank1956algorithm}.
+In contrast to \emph{projected gradient descent} approaches, the idea is to follow a direction of descent that is best aligned with the negative of the gradient for which we can also easily ensure feasibility.
+This is done via optimizing the negative of the gradient over the extreme vertices $\mathcal{P}_n\subset \mathcal{D}_n$ and then taking the obtained permutation as an alternative direction of descent.
+The overall process is outlined in Alg.\ \ref{alg:FW}.
+Moreover, Frank–Wolfe reduces to iterated linear minimizations for which highly efficient combinatorial algorithms exist, whereas projection-based methods require solving quadratic programs over the Birkhoff polytope.
+In particular, $\mathrm{argmin}_{P \in \mathcal P_n} \langle \nabla F_S(A_t), P\rangle$ can be computed by finding a maximum weight matching in the bipartite graph $G$ that has vertices $[n] \sqcup [n]$ and an edge from vertex $i$ to vertex $j$ of weight $\nabla F_S(A_t)(i,j)$; the weight of a matching $P$ in $G$ is $\langle \nabla F_S(A_t), P\rangle$.
+Similar applications of Frank-Wolfe to continuous optimization over the Birkhoff polytope have been discussed by Tewari et al. \cite{tewari2011} and Jaggi \cite{jaggi2013}, however these works do not consider applications to combinatorial optimization, as we do.